Download the 2018 Big Rock Plowing Match Times

-The first Big Rock Plowing Match was started in 1895 to provide a competition for farmers to plow against one another.
+The first Big Rock Plowing Match was held in 1895 to provide a competition for farmers to plow against one another.
 The rules that were established are still followed today.
 Some wording has changed but they are basically the same.
-In 1895 horses and mules were used and we still have classes for horses and mules, but it has been 9 or 10 years since we have had an entry.
+Horses and mules were used in 1895, and we still have classes for them, but it has been 9 or 10 years since we have had an entry.

-The Plowing Match was originally held on the 4th Saturday of September.
-Over the years three other regional matches stopped their competitions.
-So 28 years ago Big Rock moved their plowing match to the third weekend in September and in 1950 it was made into a two day event.
-Today we still plow with antique tractors both steel and rubber tire also one and two bottom plows are used.
+The Plowing Match was originally held on the fourth Saturday of September.
+Over the years, three other regional matches discontinued their competitions.
+So in 1989, Big Rock moved their plowing match to the third weekend in September, and in 1950 it was made into a two- day event.
+We still plow with antique tractors–both steel and rubber tire–also one and two bottom plows are used.

-Shortly after the Plowing Match was established a Ladies Fair was started and it is still active today.
-Until 1950 a Saturday dinner was cooked at the field where they plowed.
+Shortly after the Plowing Match was established, a Ladies Fair was started and it is still active today.
+Until 1950, a Saturday dinner was cooked at the plowing field.
 At that time the Big Rock Plowing Match Association purchased 20 acres and started the 2-day event.
 They also started offering Saturday and Sunday dinners along with a Junior Fair for children to enter, a Horse Show, Beef Show, Carnival, Pedal Tractor Pull, Horseshoe Tournament, and many other activities.

 This one of the last plowing match competitions still in existence in the US.